Could my Dog Be A Good Therapy Dog?

 Does Breed Matter?

-We recently did a post on Bridgette who is a rare breed among therapy dogs.
+We recently featured beautiful Bridgette who is a rare breed among therapy dogs.
 You can read more about her HERE.

 What Exactly is a Therapy dog?